flavorcat/fqar2/README.md

 # fqar

 Floristic quality assessments (FQA's) are a method of assessing the quality of ecological communities and other natural areas.
-The *fqar* package provides tools to analyze and download FQA’s from www.universalfqa.org.
+The ${\tt fqar}$ package provides tools to analyze and download FQA’s from www.universalfqa.org.

 ## Installation